 Unfortunately, I have seen the true spirit of this get lost and turned into an obligation to be completed and not being done out of a true desire to make a difference in the community.

 I guess it’s a place to start.

 Still, go out and make a difference.

 It’s hard to believe the fall sports season is coming to an end.
-It looks like we could have some exciting post-season action taking place right here in our county.
+It looks like we could have some exciting post-season action taking place in several of our area schools.